dhis2-metadata/NCD_SF/docs/sf-installation.md

-# Sensory Functions: Eye and Ear care - Installation guide { #sf-installation-guide }
+# Sensory Functions: Eye and Ear care - Installation guide { #ncd-sf-installation }

 This document includes an installation guide for the Sensory function: Eye and Ear care aggregate package.